AmanKumar636/DepTrack/README.md

 ### 5.Run Extension in VS Code

-  a.Open this folder in VS Code. b.Press F5 to launch the extension in a new Extension Development Host window.
+  - Open this folder in VS Code.
+  - Press F5 to launch the extension in a new Extension Development Host window.

 ---